 Reverse board print involves printing on the uncoated (or reverse) side of the board as opposed to the standard coated side.
 As it is uncoated, the ink will sink into the board creating a ‘duller’ printed finish.
 Comparing reverse board printing to standard coated board printing will show a marked difference in the end result.
 If you choose reverse board, be aware that your PDF proof will not take this effect into consideration.
 Also be aware that if you are printing over two formats where one is on reverse board and the other is on standard coated board or gloss art paper, you could achieve very different results.
 If you are unsure about the final printed effect of reverse board, you should consider a ‘Wet Proof’ to ensure that the end result is how you envisage it to be.

-The PDF proof approval service is included in our package prices and our standard price list.
-We take your native files or PDFs and prepare them for printing.
-If we detect a problem that we are unable to correct we will ask you to re-supply your artwork and apply a re-supply charge.
-You will be charged each time your artwork is re-supplied.
-The re-supply charge is £30.00.
+A PDF proof approval service is included in our package prices and our standard price list.
+We make sure your final print ready PDFs are prepared correctly.
+If we detect a problem that we are unable to correct, we will ask you to re-supply your artwork.
+We will do this once within the original quoted price, but if artwork is re-supplied incorrectly again, we will charge £30.00 + VAT to cover the extra time taken to analyse the PDF.
+Each further re-supply charge is £30.00 + VAT.

 In this instance PDFs are sent directly to the printers.
-If the files you supply are incorrect and are caught prior to printing you will be asked to re-supply and will be charged.
-The Straight-To-Press re-supply charge is £40.00
+Usually this is a time driven decision, however, if the files you supply are incorrect and are caught prior to printing you will be asked to re-supply and will be charged the £30.00 + VAT resupply charge.

-We have templates to cover all of the many formats that Breed Media manufacture and we have listed the basic ones below.
-For templates not listed here, please contact your account manager to obtain the correct one for your order.
+We have supplier specific templates to cover all of the formats that Breed Media manufacture.
+Please contact your account manager or email firstname.lastname@example.org (quoting your catalogue or job number) to obtain the correct template for your order.

-We provide templates in Quark Xpress or Adobe in Design that are specifically set up to fit into our printers CTP (computer to press) workflow.
-If you are designing your artwork in another program, such as Photoshop or Illustrator, then we will provide PDFs that clearly show the required specifications.
+We provide templates in Adobe in Design that are specifically set up to fit into our printers’ workflow.
+If you are designing your artwork in another program, such as Photoshop or Illustrator, then we can provide PDFs that clearly show the required specifications.

 As there are such a wide array of different print formats available it is important that you use the specific templates we send for the job that you are ordering.